Posted on Leave a comment

 In practice, many of these problems have a different origin: internal scene contamination.

 Over time, a 3ds Max scene accumulates invisible data that has nothing to do with what you see in the viewport.
-Legacy nodes left behind by deleted objects, callbacks registered by scripts that are no longer present, corrupted references from CAD or BIM imports, obsolete modifiers, broken links to external assets, embedded scene scripts, or malformed data blocks can all live quietly inside a file.
+Legacy nodes left behind by deleted objects, callbacks registered by scripts that are no longer present, corrupted references from CAD or BIM imports, redundant dummies, deeply nested groups or hierarchies, obsolete modifiers, broken links to external assets, embedded scene scripts, or malformed data blocks can all live quietly inside a file.

 Deleting visible objects does not remove this data.
 Neither does collapsing stacks or hiding layers.
 The scene may still appear functional, but its internal structure slowly degrades.